unwire/viper-demo-ios/Presentation.md

 # Pros:

+- Testable
+- Small and specialised classes
 - Clear boundaries between layers and data types
 - Represents data flow steps and transformation very well
 - Promotes composition & protocol oriented design
 - Promotes structured code
-- Small and specialised classes
-- Small files
 - Easy to work in teams (not many reasons to change one file)

 ---

-- Testable (ask `Richard` and `Hossein`)
+# Pros cd...

-- Teaches you take care about naming conventions (so many files and types ;-)
+- Forces you take care about naming conventions (so many files and types ;-)
 - Teaches discipline (every time I broke pattern, I had issues with testing)
+- Teaches being careful about importing 3rd party libraries
-- Gets intuitive in a while
+- Gets somehow natural in a while
 - Fun (if you like LEGO blocks)
+- No singletons!

 ---